bforbesc/bforbesc/README.md

 🌐 I have also built a [clustering cross-sectional data web app](https://bforbesc-clustering-web-app-ml-web-app-ee5tk5.streamlit.app), which allows you to import your data and apply an unsupervised machine learning algorithm to find and visualize your clusters, which you might find interesting.

-🏢 I am affiliated with the [Data Science Knowledge Center](https://www.novasbe.unl.pt/en/data-science/people).
+🏢 I am affiliated with the

 <br>